rarcos/butterfly/README.md

 At this point, the server should be running.
 Connect your game and play!
 Set the `services` URL to `http://localhost` and turn off `url_slash`.

+_**Via Executable (MS Windows)**_

-**Bonus:** Windows-executable (.exe) for Windows users added.
-It's the same thing but just clickable right off the bat.
-Check out the "Releases" section for the newly-uploaded file!
+Windows-executable (.exe) for Windows users added in the "Releases" section.
+It's the same thing but just clickable (double-click to run) which is familiar to most Windows users.

 ### How to import the SQL Script Files (this will enable Global Events as well as Golden League):